apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 + Spark susbmission not connected on HDFS: ...
 + Other distribution cache: ...
 + Hadoop conf dir: Hadoop conf must not be present before hand on nodes and can be mounted from configmaps.

-### org.apache.spark.deploy.k8s.submit.Client

-Is the org.apache.spark.deploy.k8s.submit.Client still used?
-It seems not...

 ### Submit in client mode from a client with restricted network access